 Our investment committee is responsible for all aspects of our investment process.
 The members of the Triangle Capital Corporation investment committee are Messrs.
 Tucker, Burgess, Lilly, Jeffrey A. Dombcik, Douglas A. Vaughn, Cary B. Nordan and David F. Parker.
-Triangle SBIC has a separate investment committee that is responsible for all aspects of our investment process relating to investments made by Triangle SBIC and Triangle SBIC II has an investment committee that is responsible for all aspects of our investment process relating to investment process relating to investment process.
+Triangle SBIC has a separate investment committee that is responsible for all aspects of our investment process relating to investments made by Triangle SBIC and Triangle SBIC II has an investment committee that is responsible for all aspects of our investment process relating to investments made by Triangle SBIC and Triangle SBIC II has an investment committee that is responsible for all aspects of our investment process relating to investments made by Triangle SBIC II.
+The members of the Triangle SBIC investment committee are also Messrs.
 Tucker, Burgess, Lilly, Dombcik, Vaughn, Nordan and Parker.
 The members of the Triangle SBIC II investment committee are Messrs.
 Tucker, Burgess, Lilly, Dombcik, Vaughn and Nordan.
 For purposes of the discussion herein, any reference to the "investment committee" refers to the investment committees of Triangle Capital Corporation, Triangle SBIC and Triangle SBIC II.